Schedules Direct Frequently Asked Questions

 Most of the scheduling information that's in VBI is encrypted and in order to decrypt it you would need to purchase a license from Gemstar.

 You're a non-profit.
 Is any of this tax deductible?

-It is also highly unlikely that the membership fees themselves (which are called "program fees" for tax purposes) will ever be tax deductible, although if we are able to obtain 501(c)(3) status, we will certainly offer ways for people to make tax deductible donations.
+It is also highly unlikely that the membership fees themselves (which are called "program fees" for tax purposes) would have been tax deductible anyway.

 Do I need to upgrade my software to use Schedules Direct?